Italy

 Day 1.

-In a water taxi into the city we see Venice ahead of us, luring us forward.
-We are like children at a birthday party, desperately eager to find out what presents and fun she will give to us.
+In a water taxi approaching the city, Venice appears before us, luring us forward.
+We feel like children at a birthday party, eagerly anticipating the gifts and joy she will offer.

-Red, yellow and orange and crumbling bricks, palaces, hotels and homes.
-The sound of Italian voices, tourists and beauty everywhere.
+Red, yellow, and orange crumbling bricks form palaces, hotels, and homes.
+The sound of Italian voices mingles with tourists, beauty surrounding us everywhere.

-We threw ourselves into Venice, marveled at her streets, passages, dead ends and bridges, her squares, wine drinkers, her crumbling and impossibly floating streets cut by hundreds of canals.
-Vivaldi, the expression of history, art, the gelato.
-It’s almost too much!
+We immersed ourselves in Venice, marveling at her streets, passages, dead ends, and bridges - her squares, wine drinkers, her crumbling yet miraculously floating streets intersected by hundreds of canals.
+Vivaldi's music echoes through history, art, and gelato.
+It's almost overwhelming!

 We’re in the air